Introduction to LLMs

 What is an LLM?

-[IJ1]So I’m going to write “Give me three ideas for fun ways to open a team meeting”.
-And a second later ChatGPT says “Here are three openers that are genuinely fun and low-awkwardness / inclusive: 1.
+[video alt text] [IJ1]So I’m going to write Person types “Give me three ideas for fun ways to open a team meeting”.
+A second later ChatGPT says “Here are three openers that are genuinely fun and low-awkwardness / inclusive: 1.
 Two-word check in + tiny follow up, so it says everyone could share two words for how they’re arriving, and then as a follow up you could ask “what’s one thing that would make today’s meeting feel useful”, and on it goes

 Voice and video options